 “Well,” he explained, wiping his eyes, “that’s what happens when you do what you all have done for me.”

 He looked tired, overwhelmed.
 Everyone in the room was touched.
 Linda gave him a deep hug before we left, which was unusual.
 She’d always been wary of my dad and his schtick, as she called it.
 But her heart went out to him.
 It was another sign how dementia had affected his personality and family relationships.
-She wondered out loud to me afterward if the man he was now—sensitive, friendly, eager to please—had been Phil Moser as a boy before abusive adults in his family had gotten hold of him.
+She wondered out loud to me afterward if the man he was now—sensitive, friendly, eager to please—had been Phil Moser as a boy before abusive family members had gotten hold of him.
 Had dementia really been the catalyst for a new person?
 Or was this the original one who’d been there all along underneath a protective bark that dementia had stripped away?

 *